vickynovlani/nops-docs/GettingStarted/IAM/aws-iam-policy-sharesave-resource-scheduler.md

 In order to extract the full potential of the nOps Scheduler, you need permissions for two nOps features:

-* **[ShareSave Resource Schedule](https://help.nops.io/en/aws-iam-policy-sharesave-resource-scheduler/)r**: To get the scheduling recommendations.
+* **[ShareSave nSwitch Resource Scheduler](../aws-iam-policy-sharesave-resource-scheduler/)**: To get the scheduling recommendations.
-* **[Scheduler using Eventbridge](https://help.nops.io/en/aws-iam-policy-sharesave-resource-schedulerr#h_e05438d051)**: To automate the scheduling of resources based on the ShareSave Resource Scheduler recommendations.
+* **[nSwitch using Eventbridge](#scheduler-permissions-lambda-and-eventbridge)**: To automate the scheduling of resources based on the ShareSave Resource Scheduler recommendations.

-_Note: To enable Scheduler recommendations for any child account, it is necessary to get the account fully configured.
+_Note: To enable nSwitch recommendations for any child account, it is necessary to get the account fully configured.
 I.e to enable the [ReadOnly policy](https://docs.nops.io/en/articles/4886159-aws-iam-policy-nops-free-platform#h_9bd655b8ac) access at the child account level._

 ## Access CUR data to analyze utilization ##
 ======================================

-The permissions required at the payer and Child account for basic ShareSave Resource Scheduler Analysis are:
+The permissions required at the payer and Child account for ShareSave nSwitch Scheduler Analysis are:

 ```json